MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-basic-concepts.md

 Activator needs to track historical data to ensure that correct actions can be computed.
 The amount of historical data to be queried is called the lookback period.
 This lookback period depends on how a rule is defined as well as the data volume (events per second) of the data that is needed to evaluate the rule.

 For example, let’s say a pharmaceutical logistics operation is transporting medicine packages in a cold chain.
 The goal is to get an alert when a medicine package becomes too warm.
-Say the rule definition evaluates the average temperature over a three-hour period for each individual package, with the rule condition being that the average temperature becomes greater than 8°C. Here, the lookback period would be six hours, as Activator needs to inspect six hours’ worth of historical data to decide whether the rule condition holds.
+Say the rule definition evaluates the average temperature over a three-hour period for each individual package, with the rule condition being that the average temperature becomes greater than 8°C. Here, the lookback period would be six hours.
+Activator needs to inspect six hours’ worth of historical data to decide whether the rule condition holds.

 ### Distinct, active object IDs

 Rules built on attributes are used to monitor how an attribute on an object ID changes over time.
-In the pharmaceutical logistics operation example, each individual package is represented by a unique ID, with the data source providing periodic readings of the temperature of each package.
+In the pharmaceutical logistics example, each individual package is represented by a unique ID, with the data source providing periodic readings of the temperature of each package.
 Some limits are defined in terms of the number of distinct object IDs (in the case of the example, the number of packages) being tracked by Activator within the lookback period.
-Activator will track active object IDs, which are object IDs that have had an event on them within the stored period.
+Activator tracks active object IDs.
+An active object IDs is an object where events are arriving within the stored period.
+For example, a toll station that has cars passing through.

 ## Related content